Mortgage rates remain near record low amid stock market turbulence

 “The mortgage market continues to be very active this fall,” Bob Broeksmit, president and CEO of the Mortgage Bankers Association, said in a statement.

 “The lack of inventory on the market has sped up the pace of home-price growth in recent months," Broeksmit added.
-"The good news is that homebuilders appear to be ramping up production.
+"The good news is that home builders appear to be ramping up production.
 More new homes for sale could gradually ease the supply and affordability constraints that many prospective buyers are experiencing right now.”

 More Real Estate: